 Q4OS

-It may not have the best-looking user interface out there, but it is simple and blazing fast on older hardware.
-Moreover, it comes with the Trinity Desktop for 32-bit edition and the KDE Plasma desktop on the 64-bit image, making it one of the best Linux for old laptop.
+It may not have the best-looking user interface, but it is simple and blazing fast on older hardware.
+Moreover, it comes with the Trinity Desktop for 32-bit edition and the KDE Plasma desktop on the 64-bit image, making it one of the best Linux for old laptops.

 Q4OS is a Debian-based distribution.